-- In consultation with the MRP, facility staff monitor and collect information about the patient which is forwarded directly to the Geri-Psychiatrist 1 week before the Shared Rounds meeting. - At the Shared Rounds meeting, participants will triage priority for case presentation through discussion.
+- In consultation with the MRP, facility staff monitor and collect information about the patient which is forwarded directly to the Geri-Psychiatrist 1 week before the Shared Rounds meeting. - At the Shared Rounds meeting, participants will triage priority for case presentation through discussion with the Psychiatrists input.
 Up to 3 cases may be presented. - A fully anonymised case presentation is made. - The Specialist will request further information, and all members may contribute to the discussion with their experiences. - A written recommendation will be made by the Psychiatrist which is forwarded to the Director of Care to be communicated to the Family Physician.
-The MRP will also have an opportunity for a 1-2-1 telcon with the Psychiatrist. - Time for review is offered at subsequent Shared Round Meetings.
+The MRP will also have an opportunity for a 1-2-1 telcon with the Psychiatrist if required. - Time for review is offered at the subsequent Shared Round Meeting.